ackmanx/quick-delete/NOTES.md

 * Actually delete the files

-* Show filename of current image at the top or something
+* 2 column mode to see image side-by-side

 # User Testing